 - ERP systems boost productivity and promote business growth in two primary ways.
 First is automating business processes to improve accuracy and save time for all employees.
 Second, ERP systems unify data generated by the business and make it available to decision-makers and other managerial parties throughout the firm.
 It eliminates data sharing problems among departments and makes the information accessible to everyone.

-Digital transformation is about leveraging digitization and digitalization to transform an business unit’s or an organisation’s approach to business.
+Digital transformation is about leveraging digitization and digitalization to transform a business unit’s or an organization’s approach to business.
 This can involve one or more of – new business models, overhauling customer experience, radically different manner of service or product delivery.
 The transformation is driven by the business, and not by the IT team.
-For instance, Cheetah Transportation Systems, leveraged the flexibility and speed made possible by digitialisation to transform their freight and truck management operations.
-Or consider Replika, which connects brick and mortar sales to the digital realm, transforming the way sales is managed for retail.
+For instance, consider Replika, which connects brick and mortar sales to the digital realm, transforming the way sales is managed for retail.
 Emerging technologies will create new business models that may be hard to understand or foresee today.
 For instance, digital securities based on blockchain based technologies can unbundle ownership of analog assets like property or gems, while making it possible to bundle diverse asset classes to create new portfolios for investment.
 Such digitization of previously illiquid assets creates new customers, new strategies and new business models that may not be possible to fully comprehend today.

 Looking for a reliable IT solutions provider?